NIRALUser/NeuroRuler/docs/libraries.rst

 How it works
 ============

-.. note:: You can skip down to :ref:`BreezeStyleSheetsInstallation` if you want.

 Skim the README in the `BreezeStyleSheets repo <https://github.com/Alexhuszagh/BreezeStyleSheets.git>`_.

-In a nutshell, we edit a JSON file with hex codes and compile to a :code:`.qss` stylesheet that we can use in our program.
-It also generates :ref:`QRC files <PyQt6QRC>` and compiled :code:`.py` resource files for managing resources (icons).
+In a nutshell, we edit a JSON file with hex color codes (the JSON controls only the colors of elements) and compile to a :code:`.qss` stylesheet that we can use in our program.
+BSS also generates a :ref:`QRC <PyQt6QRC>` resource file for managing resources (icons), which is then converted to a compiled and importable :code:`resources.py` file.

 .. _BreezeStyleSheetsInstallation: